aspose-email/Aspose.Email-Products/email/net/conversion/eml-to-emlx/_index.md

 {{% blocks/products/pf/agp/text %}}

- Aspose.Email for .NET is supported on all major operating systems.
-Just make sure that you have the following prerequisites.
+ Before running the .NET conversion code, make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}

--  Load EML file with Aspose.Email.MailMessage.Load.
--  Call the Save method.
--  Pass the output file path with EMLX file extension.
--  EMLX file will be saved at the specified path.
+-  Microsoft Windows or a compatible OS with .NET Framework, .NET Core, and PHP, VBScript, Delphi, C++ via COM Interop.
+-  Development environment like Microsoft Visual Studio.
+-  Aspose.Email for .NET DLL referenced in your project.

 {{% /blocks/products/pf/agp/feature-section-col %}}